ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/1-x86-install-dependencies.md

 bazel run --define MEDIAPIPE_DISABLE_GPU=1 mediapipe/examples/desktop/hello_world:hello_world
 ```

-Note: You need the bazel flag 'MEDIAPIPE_DISABLE_GPU=1' since desktop GPU is not currently supported.
+The bazel flag `MEDIAPIPE_DISABLE_GPU=1` disables the desktop GPU since it's not required.

 The output from this test run will be ```Hello World!``` printed ten times, like this: